pytorch/torchtune/docs/source/examples/e2e_flow.rst

 |

-Using TorchTune Checkpoints with other libraries
+Using torchtune checkpoints with other libraries
 ------------------------------------------------

-As we mentioned above, one of the benefits of handling of the checkpoint conversion is that users can directly work with standard formats.
-This helps with interoperability with other libraries since TorchTune doesn't add yet another format to the mix.
+As we mentioned above, one of the benefits of handling of the checkpoint conversion is that you can directly work with standard formats.
+This helps with interoperability with other libraries since torchtune doesn't add yet another format to the mix.

 Let's take a look at an example of how this would work with a popular codebase used for running performant inference with LLMs - `gpt-fast <https://github.com/pytorch-labs/gpt-fast/tree/main>`_.
-This section assumes that you've cloned the repository on your machine.
+This section assumes that you've cloned that repository on your machine.

-``gpt-fast`` makes some assumptions about the checkpoint and the availability of the key-to-file mapping.
+``gpt-fast`` makes some assumptions about the checkpoint and the availability of the key-to-file mapping i.e. a file mapping parameter names to the files containing them.
 Let's satisfy these assumptions, by creating this mapping file.
 Let's assume we'll be using ``<new_dir>/Llama-2-7B-hf`` as the directory for this. ``gpt-fast`` assumes that the directory with checkpoints has the same format at the HF repo-id.